-For fiscal year 2021, approximately 87% of our NEOs' total target compensation was in the form of stock options and annual performance-based incentives, in order to focus the management team on long-term performance achievements.
+For fiscal year 2022, approximately 83% of our NEOs' total target compensation was in the form of stock options and annual performance-based incentives, in order to focus our management team on short-term and long-term performance goals and execute on our strategy.

-2021 Compensation Highlights.
-Consistent with our compensation philosophy, key compensation decisions for 2021 included the following:
+2022 Compensation Highlights.
+Consistent with our compensation philosophy, key compensation decisions for 2022 included the following:

 - Base Salaries and Target Annual Cash Incentive Opportunities.
-Our Compensation Committee determined that our NEOs' base salaries would be increased an average of 4% for 2021 and that target bonuses would remain at their 2019 levels. - Annual Performance-Based Incentives.
-For 2021, our Board of Directors selected 45 corporate performance goals for our performance-based annual bonus program that were intended to promote our business plan and short-term goals across ten operational areas.
-In early 2022, the Board of Directors determined our overall corporate achievement percentage to be 120.9%.
-The allocation of the bonus for our NEOs other than Mr. Lanfear is now based 75% on Corporate Goal Achievement and 25% on Personal Goal Achievement.

-Equity-Based Long-Term Incentives.
-In 2021, we granted approximately 78% of our NEOs' total target compensation as equity-based compensation in the form of stock options and restricted stock units.
+Our Compensation Committee determined that our NEOs' base salaries would be increased an average of 4% for 2022 and that target bonuses would be 50% of base salary for our NEOs other than Mr. Lanfear. - Annual Performance-Based Incentives.
+For 2022, our Board of Directors selected 55 corporate performance goals for our performance-based annual bonus program that were intended to promote our business plan and short-term goals across ten operational areas.
+In early 2023, the Board of Directors determined our overall corporate achievement percentage to be 100%.
+The allocation of the bonus for our NEOs other than Mr. Lanfear is based 75% on corporate goal achievement and 25% on personal goal achievement. - Equity-Based Long-Term Incentives.
+In 2022, we granted approximately 71% of our NEOs' total target compensation as equity-based compensation in the form of stock options and restricted stock units.
 We believe that stock options effectively align the interests of our executives with those of our stockholders, providing significant potential upside compensation if our objectives are achieved while also placing a significant portion of compensation at risk if our objectives are not achieved.
 In the event that our executives fail to increase stockholder value over the term of their stock options, or if stockholder value remains stagnant, then our NEOs will realize no value from their stock options.
 We also grant restricted stock units because they are less dilutive than stock options, and reward our NEOs for growth in the price of our stock while providing value in a declining market, which we believe discourages excessive risk taking.